fuzihaofzh/AnalyzeParameterEfficientFinetune/README.md

 - This paper proposes a provable approximately best method to choose the tunable parameters for parameter-efficient models.

 ## Install
+This code is the SAM model proposed in the paper.
 We suggest to create a new conda env to install the dependencies.
 ```
 git clone https://github.com/fuzihaofzh/AnalyzeParameterEfficientFinetune.git
 cd AnalyzeParameterEfficientFinetune